 With all of its activity and people, New York City is a place of chance encounters and opportunities seized.
 But more often than we'd like to admit, it's a city stocked with the ones that got away, and roads not taken—for better or for worse.
-And that includes spaces to live, both rentals and sales that you just couldn't for some reason commit to.
+And that includes spaces to live, both rentals and sales, to which you just couldn't commit, whatever the reason.

 As Brick Underground has written about, New Yorkers don’t soon forget the dirt cheap or gorgeous apartments they let slip through their fingers.

 But not all tales are sob stories.
 I often think about the two-bedroom, two-bath Brooklyn condo my husband and I looked at back in 2016, and weep tears of joy that we were not so scared, desperate, or delusional to spend all of our money on it.

 [Editor's Note: Brick Underground's Inside Stories features first-person accounts of dramatic, real-life New York City real estate experiences.
 A previous version of this article ran in June 2019.
 We are presenting it again in case you missed.]

 At the time, we were living in a big, below-market rental in Cobble Hill with our three-year-old daughter.
 The writing was on the wall; our days there were numbered—our nearly 100-year-old landlord had just passed away, there were hungry developers laying in wait—and we needed to find a new place to live.
 We’d been saving (and looking off and on) for years, and were hoping to buy.